 The SOW should have an optimum detail level.
 This means it shouldn’t have too much or too little detail.
 If the SOW includes inadequate details, that may lead to uncertainties.
 If the detail level of the SOW is too much, you may find yourself in inflexible processes while performing the project.

 So what a SOW should include?
 What are the important parts of a SOW?
 There is no definite way to create a SOW.
 Even if you create ten or one hundred pages, you are setting the parameters and the boundaries of the project.

-Simply put, a SOW should include the information below for the project.
+Simply put, a Statement of work template should include the information below for the project.

 - What is the project and what are the objectives?

 - Who has the authority to approve the project?

 - What are the major phases and tasks?